Your presence is your power–peace, harmony, true connection, and grace becomes possible and evident when you bring yourself fully into this moment.

 One of the greatest presents you can give to yourself (or anyone) is the gift of your own presence.
 So much is lost if we don’t pay attention to life as we’re living it.
 The inability to focus in the present leads to a lack of awareness, which can lead to major challenges in communication, and therefore trouble in our most important relationships (including the one we have with ourselves).

 Self-awareness and mindfulness are forms of self-love.
 You can’t build a profound connection with anyone, including yourself, unless you are fully engaged.

 My presence most certainly is my power, and it’s yours too.

 Why Your Presence Is Your Power

-2. One of the most peaceful, meditative states is when you’re just open to noticing what’s around you and happening in the present moment.
+One of the most peaceful, meditative states is when you’re just open to being alive here and now.
 You’re just receiving the world around you–just noticing.
 You don’t need to change anything or agree with anything, but your presence is a symbol of your acceptance of life.

 It’s not about analyzing and trying to figure everything out, but about pausing and being in that moment as it is.

 To recap, this is why your presence is your power: